MAPSuio/spring-challenge17/post_vegas_woes/README.md

 ## Answer format

-Print the transactions separated by a comma, each transaction being on the fom "X sends Y amount".
-Make sure the transactions are sorted by amount, from small to large.
+Print the amounts that were sent in the two transactions in sorted order, small to large, separated by a space, i.e. `43 55`.

 ## Example